 C2H4O2 + NaHCO3 -> NaC2H3O2 + CO2 + H2O

-Now that we know the science behind baking soda and vinegar reaction, lets dive in straight to the list of insanely cool stuff to do with baking soda.
+The above acetic acid and sodium bicarbonate equation explains the science behind baking soda and vinegar reaction.
+Now that you understand what is going on here, lets dive in straight to the list of insanely cool things to make with baking soda.

 Fun & Easy Baking Soda Experiments for Kids